Azure-Samples/communication-services-authentication-hero-csharp/CONTRIBUTING.md

 ## <a name="purpose"></a>Sample App Purpose

-Sample apps are built to help showcase the capabilities of Azure Communication Services.
+Sample apps are built to help showcase the capabilities of Azure Communication Services (ACS).
-This app uses all best practices and follows limitations related to the service.
+This sample app uses all best practices and follows limitations related to the service.
 As contributor, make sure to follow our guidelines or your work might not be accepted.
-The app is built on top of the existing Azure Communication Services SDKs, and will not diverge from the capabilities offered by the SDK.
+The app is built on top of the existing ACS SDKs, and will not diverge from the capabilities offered by those SDKs.
-This means that if your desired feature is not supported on the SDK, please don't try to hack it into the sample.
+This means that if your desired feature is not supported by those SDKs, please don't try to hack it into the sample.

 ## <a name="coc"></a> Code of Conduct